cjpark87/Covid-19-analysis-with-uw-ubicomp/README.md

 2020-11-4: [see the notebook here](https://github.com/wenjunsun/Covid-19-analysis-with-uw-ubicomp/blob/master/2020-11/GBM_and_RF_as_propensity_model.ipynb)
 - random forest does terribly on propensity score prediction, as the balance scores are above `0.25` for some covariates.
 - gradient boosting machine does better on balance scores than logistic regression, but lacks common support of propensity score distribution.
-The effect size is about `0.93%`, which is not way off our results before.
+The treatment effect size is about `0.93%`, which is not way off our results before.